 Planned gifts allow you to leave a powerful legacy of cat protection.
 These types of gifts can also help you to reduce capital gain tax, provide income tax deductions, and even generate a stream of income for life.

 A planned gift allows you to make a donation that may initially seem beyond your means.
 And, depending on your individual circumstances, a planned gift may provide state and federal tax advantages.
-In addition to tax benefits, life income gifts offer you a fixed or variable income (such as the charitable gift annuity, charitable remainder annuity trust, or charitable remainder unitrust) for life.
+In addition to tax benefits, life income gifts offer you a fixed or variable income (such as the charitable remainder trust or charitable remainder unitrust) for life.

 A charitable lead trust can be an excellent way to pass assets to your heirs, while providing gifts to Alley Cat Allies for a term of many years.